brittni-and-the-polar-bear/generative-art-library/docs/colors/add-new-color.md

 [Table of Contents](#table-of-contents)

-# Step 9: Add Color to the Color Category Markdown Page
+# Step 9: Add the New Color to the Color Category Markdown Page

 Add an entry to the correct color category markdown page for the new color.
 This entry will include the color block `div` and TypeScript example.
 Be sure to add the new markdown section to the Table of Contents.

 ## Color Category Entry Example